- Mohr's circle of inertia.

 Introduction to Mohr’s circle of inertia.

+We will start to learn how to draw Mohr’s circle of inertia from the given data for two points when Ix is bigger than the Iy value.
 We can see that the perpendicular distances from the small area dA to x’ and axes will be as follows, y’=y*cos θ -x sin θ.
 While for x’=x*cos θ +y sin θ.

 How to draw Mohr’s circle of inertia?

 First, in the case of Ix value being bigger than Iy value, how can we draw Mohr’s circle of inertia?